Your Roadmap to a Better Book Report

 Book Reports: A Type of Expository Essay

 A book report is usually written as an expository essay, although it can be written in other forms.
-In some cases, a teacher will ask students to take a point of view in writing a book report.
-For instance: “Explain why Hoot by Carl Hiiassen is the best American kid’s novel of the last decade.
+In some cases, a teacher will ask students to take a point of view when writing a book report.
+Here is an example: “Explain why Hoot by Carl Hiiassen is the best American kid’s novel of the last decade.
 Please use examples.”
 This type of writing prompt requires a persuasive style of writing.
 Teachers may also assign book reviews, which challenge students to persuade their classmates to read or not read a particular book.
 If writing a book review, don’t reveal the ending!

 Rely on Your Writing Training to Write Book Reports

-Time4Writing’s online writing classes and one-on-one teacher led instruction helps in building students’ writing skills.
+Time4Writing’s online writing classes and one-to-one, teacher-led instruction help in building students’ writing skills.
 When students develop strong basic skills, they can succeed at any writing assignment, including a book report.

-Time4Writing offers online writing courses for kids in elementary, middle school, and high school, and pairs each student with a certified teacher for one-on-one writing instruction.
-Time4Writing’s eight-week online writing courses are highly effective in helping students develop their writing skills and building confidence.
+Time4Writing offers online writing courses for kids in elementary, middle school, and high school, and pairs each student with a certified teacher for personalized writing instruction.
+Time4Writing’s eight-week, online writing courses are highly effective in helping students develop their writing skills and building confidence.
 Find out how Time4Writing’s online writing classes can make a real difference in your child’s writing.